clj-commons/aleph/README.md

   prn)
 ```

+To learn more about HTTP in Aleph, [read the documentation](http://ideolalia.com/aleph/aleph.http.html).

 ### WebSockets

 On any HTTP request which has the proper `Upgrade` headers, you may call `(aleph.http/websocket-connection req)`, which returns a deferred which yields a **duplex stream**.
 Messages from the client can be received via `take!`, and sent to the client via `put!`.
 An echo WebSocket handler, then, would just consist of: